Support the news

 It's been 30 years since Trading Places came out.
 And, to be honest, I never really understood what happened at the end of that movie.
 Sure, Louis Winthorpe (Dan Aykroyd) and Billy Ray Valentine (Eddie Murphy) get rich, and the Duke brothers lose all their money.
 But what actually happens?
 How does it work?

 I recently talked to Tom Peronis, a guy who has spent years trading OJ options.
 He walked me through every step of Winthorpe and Valentine's plan.

 1. Give The Duke Brothers Bad Information

-The Duke brothers — two old, rich guys — have bribed someone to get an advance copy a government report on the orange crop.
-This will give them inside information on what's going to happen in the market for frozen, concentrated orange juice.
+The Duke brothers — two old, rich guys — have bribed someone to get an advance copy of a government report on the orange crop.
+This will give them inside information on what's going to happen in the market for frozen concentrated orange juice.
 But Winthorpe and Valentine find out what the Dukes are up to, and they manage to steal the crop report before the Duke brothers get it.

 The report says the orange crop is strong.
 When the rest of the world learns this, the price of OJ will fall.
 So Winthorpe and Valentine create a fake crop report that they put into the hands of the Duke brothers.
 The fake crop report says the crop was bad.
 The Duke brothers see this, and believe the price of OJ will rise.

 2. Drive Up The Price Of Orange Juice Futures

 The setting, the floor of the commodities exchange.
 The Duke brothers have told their trader to buy orange juice futures, and to keep buying no matter how high the price goes.

 The market opens, and the Duke brothers' trader starts buying.
 Everybody else sees this and thinks the Dukes know something.
 Suddenly, everybody's buying.
 The price goes up and up and up, and the Dukes keep buying.